-Historical records reveal that adams peak had been known as Samanthakuta, Samanhela, Samangira, Samanala kanda, Samanala giri, Samanala kuta, Rohana and Rohana parvata and in veda book called Prananoeni in Yamat and in Narapati Jayacharya as Sri Parvata, Shramana Kuta, Sheela Kuta Parvata and Shuna Kuta.
+Historical records reveal that Adams peak had been known as Samanthakuta, Samanhela, Samangira, Samanala kanda, Samanala Giri, Samanala kuta, Rohana and Rohana parvata and in veda book called Prananoeni in Yamat and in Narapati Jayacharya as Sri Parvata, Shramana Kuta, Sheela Kuta Parvata and Shuna Kuta.

-In Sri Lanka, the different religious groups celebrate the numerous religious festivals and observances during specific periods of the year.
-For Buddhist, it is November, starting the season to visit Holy Peak (Sri Pada).
+In Sri Lanka, the different religious groups celebrate numerous religious festivals and observances during specific periods of the year.
+For Buddhists, it is November, starting the season to visit Holy Peak (Sri Pada).
 It is believed that Buddha left his footprint on the holy mountains on his third visit to Sri Lanka, making it one of the most sacred places in Sri Lanka.

 There is possibly no mountain more famous than Adam’s peak / Sri Pada in Sri Lanka.
 The depression right on top is being interpreted by at least three religions as being sacred to them.
-To Buddhist, it is the footprint of Buddha, for Muslims, it is the footprint of Adam.
+To Buddhists, it is the footprint of Buddha, for Muslims, it is the footprint of Adam.
 Muslims believe that Adam stood there for an age, on one foot to get over his disobedience, thus creating the depression.
 The Hindus call it “Sivam Adi (oli) Padam”.
 It is the creative dance of Siva that the “print” calls to remembrance.

-Sri Pada is also considered as the abode of Saman, a pre-Buddhist god, one of the four guardian deities of the country.
+Sri Pada is also considered the abode of Saman, a pre-Buddhist god, one of the four guardian deities of the country.
 The mountain is also called Samanala Kanda, which also means the mountain of the “Samanalayo”, the butterflies.
 It is a well-known fact that during the pilgrim season, clouds of yellow butterflies appear in the area converging from every possible direction upon the holy mountain.

 Most people use the Hatton and Ratnapura starting points and traverse through the forested area of the mountain to reach the Nalatanni.
 Usually, the Sripada climb starts after the religious activities and taking a traditional bath.
 The first important attraction along the way is the “Makara thorana” or dragon pandol.
 The sacred area begins after the dragon pandol.
 The trek that goes through the jungle begins here and the climbs get tougher.

 The trekking of Sripada culminates at “Dolosmahe Pahana”.
-It is situated on the Sripada Maluwa or summit of the mountain.
+It is situated on the Sripada Maluwa or the summit of the mountain.
 The most important object for visitors is situated here, which is known as the footprint of Buddha.
 The view from Sripada Maluwa over the surrounding area is very picturesque, most notably the sunrise is the most attractive scenery from here.

 Devotees offer flowers and poured oil into the “Dolos maha pahana” The eternal lamp which lights throughout the year.
 Once the ritual is over, pilgrims ring the bell located on the summit.
 The novice would ring it just once to indicate it is his first visit.
 Others vary according to the number of visits.
-One might feel exhausted during the return trip due to the nearly six hours climbing as well as the sleepless night spent on the way so it is a slow trek to reach the bottom and return home.
+One might feel exhausted during the return trip due to the nearly six hours of climbing as well as the sleepless night spent on the way so it is a slow trek to reach the bottom and return home.

 Miracles of Adam’s peak Sri Lanka

 Situlpauwa, Kataragama, and Kandy are three places with a large number of such incidents.
-Something noteworthy of these incidents is such occurrences are seen by some people and they are not visible to others but some incidents are seen by all.
+Something noteworthy about these incidents is such occurrences are seen by some people and are not visible to others but some incidents are seen by all.
 The miraculous phenomenon remains a secret even for the scientists of the 21st century.
 Despite many types of research to discover the scientific background of such incidents, there is no significant progress can be seen until today.

 It is not the custom to undertake the Sripada pilgrimage during the off-season.
 However, a group of devotees come to Sripada from various parts of Sri Lanka during this period and engage in Buddhist religious activities.

-Pilgrims need to do the ritual preparedness before setting off on the journey.
+Pilgrims need to do ritual preparedness before setting off on the journey.
 Pilgrims need to observe several rituals for three days before the pilgrimage.
 That is, on all three days they take a bath at least once a day, wash clothes, and refrain from eating fish, egg or meat as well.
-Worshipping Buddha every morning and evening is also need to be performed during the three days.
+Worshipping Buddha every morning and evening also needs to be performed during the three days.
 Failing to observe the rituals may create some trouble during the pilgrimage.
 The pilgrimage takes around a week time and varied depending on the distance from Sripada.

 There was no one to murmur in the vicinity, other than the members of the group.
-Once they checked if one goes missing, they found that one person is not with the group and the male devotees started to see where the missing person is.
+Once they checked if one had gone missing, they found that one person is not with the group and the male devotees started to see where the missing person is.
 They found him fallen off the steps and entangled in a tree down the forest, he was facing downward.
-People were managed to carry him up to the steps again.
+People managed to carry him up to the steps again.
 After sprinkling the holy water on the face of the person, he was back to normal and started to talk.